IsaacLatta/Client-Server-Chat-Room/README.md

 # Client Server Chat Room

-### Note: This chat room is still in progress, the current implementation of file transfering is entirely symbolic.
+### Note: This chat room is still in progress, this application is in need of a communication protocol and more robost error handling

 ## Description
 - This is a client server text chatroom.